 Look at all of the details that were lost in the first image.
 You can’t even read some of them.

-However, notice how amazing some of the fonts look when you increase the size.
+However, notice how amazing some fonts look when you increase the size.
 “England, Mirrafella, Merillyine, and Heart” look perfect!

 It’s really up to you to experiment with size and different pen sizes to see what looks best for you.

-Cricut has a fantastic library of fonts.
+Cricut has a great library of fonts.
 The good thing about their fonts is that they are designed to work with Design Space!

 However, the GIANT negative of their fonts is that you can only use them with their software.

-I think that with all the free fonts out there, you can get away with not using theirs.
-But, they do have some pretty cool fonts you won’t be able to use anywhere else.
+With all the free fonts out there, you can get away with not using theirs.
+But they do have some pretty cool fonts you won’t be able to use anywhere else.

 These are Multi-Layer and Writing Fonts.

-If you don’t have Cricut Access (read my guide), I recommend you buy at least five fonts from Design Space so you can take advantage of your Cricut.
+If you don’t have Cricut Access (read my guide), I recommend you buy at least five fonts from Design Space to take advantage of your Cricut.